How to Spot Hail Damage on Your Roof

 - Dents in gutters, downspouts, or vent covers

-- Cracked or chipped shingles -especially along the edges
+- Cracked or chipped shingles, especially along the edges

 - Soft spots when you press on the shingle (bruising underneath)